RoboJackets/apiary/README.md

     [mysqld]
     early-plugin-load=keyring_file.so

-To check if the Keyring plugin was enable successfully, run the following command from a MySQL command line.
+To check if the Keyring plugin was enabled successfully, run the following command from a MySQL command line.

     mysql> SELECT PLUGIN_NAME, PLUGIN_STATUS
            FROM INFORMATION_SCHEMA.PLUGINS